Mentoring service

 – Family Solutions Manager

-Our program’s aims are to support vulnerable and disadvantaged youth, giving them a safe space to feel unburdened, helping them to improve their mental well-being, develop coping strategies, socialize, and gain tools to build resilience through a range of engaging and creative activities.
+Our project aims to give them a safe space to feel unburdened, helping them to improve their mental well-being, develop coping strategies, socialize, and gain tools to build resilience through a range of engaging and creative activities.

 In 2020, our mentoring support grew rapidly in response to the COVID-19 pandemic.
 The pandemic has and continues to have a deep impact on families in and around Rose Hill, with many complex repercussions.